Mohlenkamp/its-gist-a-guid/gist-a-guid.md

     Input 1: [Qx99-
     Input 2: (aBcDeF01

-    Input 1 would be False because it starts with a left bracket, it has an invalid hexadecimal character "Q", and it doesn't have exactly 8 characters.
+    Input 1 would be False because it starts with a left non-curly bracket, it has an invalid hexadecimal character "Q", and it doesn't have exactly 8 characters.
     Input 2 would be True.

 ### OR Operator